 There are two ways you can get to Kawarage Jigoku and Doroyu Onsen.
 If renting a car is an option for you, you will need to drive for 45 minutes from Yuzawa to Doroyu Onsen.
 Just a few more minutes and you will reach Kawarage Jigoku.
 A parking lot is located just next to the ancient volcano from which you will be able to start hiking to the Kawarage Oyutaki waterfall.

 If you cannot rent a car, the city of Yuzawa has a shuttle service available that you can book in advance, whether you travel by yourself or with a group.
-The shuttle is in service between beginning of July until end of October.
-You can find all the shuttle service information on that website (and even make an online reservation).
+The shuttle is in service between the beginning of July until the end of October.
+You can find all the shuttle service information on this website (and even make an online reservation).
 The shuttle departs from Yuzawa Station and will drop you at Doroyu Onsen.
 It is very convenient, especially when you can’t drive in Japan.
 You will then be able to reach Kawarage Jigoku by foot from Doroyu Onsen.
 Keep in mind that the first part of the hike can be a bit difficult.
 You will need to follow the road going up the mountain, which offers beautiful panoramas but which can also tire your legs after a while if you are not used to hiking.